Rnely/CookBook/README.md

 # Startup

- npm run startdb (to start the json-server) npm start
+ npm run\ startdb (to start the json-server) \
+ npm start\ Runs the app in the development mode.

 # Getting Started with Create React App